-As a result, in 2019, the cooperative charges a minimum of TL 1,000 (* £129) per boat per day, including lunch and fruit and cake in the afternoon.
+In 2021, the cooperative will charge a minimum of 1,500 TL per boat per day during June and 1650 TL from July to October, including lunch and fruit and cake in the afternoon.

-The price per day applies to a minimum of ten passengers.
+The price per day applies to a minimum of ten passengers (150 TL and 165 TL respectively per person).
 Additional passengers are charged at 10% of the minimum charge.

-The water taxi service between Fethiye and Çalış still costs just TL 10 per person (£1.29).
-However, if fuel prices continue to rise, the fare may increase later in the summer.
+The water taxi service between Fethiye and Çalış costs just TL 15 per person.